spencer-shadley/completed-class/17-NoSQL/3-saturday-indexeddb/activities/21-Stu_Creating_Indexes/README.md

 - Write code to request an IndexedDB database instance.
 - On success, log the result to your console.
 - Inside the `onupgradeneeded` method, create an object store for you database called `toDoList`.
-Next, create three indexes for your ToDoList called `icebox`, `inprogress` and `complete`.
+Next, create three indexes for your ToDoList called `backlog`, `inprogress` and `complete`.

 ## 💡 Hint(s)